XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/session-plan.md

 Verify that ... :

- * the Mural is availabe and share the public link.
+ * the Mural is available and share the public link.
  * the Zoom rooms are setup according to the number of teams and chapters
  * the Minetest server is humming along just fine
  * you can enter the world as your facilitator character